 Until the farmer turned his sheep out into our field.

 These sheep did not ‘baa’, they positively vomited a dreadful ‘murghhh!‘ They disturbed our sleep and interrupted our conversations, but they were also very funny.

 We occasionally quote these sheep to each other to this day.

 But I am running ahead of myself.
 On arrival in the field beside the stream, before we had even put up our tents, Paul and Callan stripped off entirely in order to be at one with nature.
 I took my camera from my backpack.
 They ran to the stream.
 Callan hid behind a bush; Paul sat himself down in the icy flow.
 I clicked.
 I have the photograph to prove it.
 Correctly exposed too.
 Unfortunately I am not allowed to share it with you.

-The farm where we camped was called Blagdon Farm and the elderly couple that lived there were Mr and Mrs Melhuish.
+The farm was called Blagdon Farm and the elderly couple that lived there were Mr and Mrs Melhuish.
 Mrs Melhuish had a wooden leg so naturally we called her – among ourselves – Mrs Pegleg.
-She baked us a huge fruit cake and supplied us with jugfulls of milk from the cows (with cream . . . ).
+She baked us a huge fruit cake and supplied us with jugfulls of cream-laden milk from their cows.